Mary and Max: Plot

 Mary studies psychology and writes her doctoral dissertation on finding a cure for Asperger syndrome with Max as her case study, despite his previous statements about not needing or wanting to be cured.
 She sends Max a copy, and he is infuriated, believing she has taken advantage of him.
 He breaks off communication with Mary by removing the letter "M" from his typewriter.
 Mary has the entire run of her book pulped, ending her career.
 She becomes depressed and begins drinking.
 She finds a can of condensed milk and sends it to Max as an apology.
-She finds a letter from Damien informing her that he has left her for his pen pal, Desmond.
+She finds a letter from Damien informing her that he has left her for his pen pal, New Zealand sheep farmer Desmond.

 After nearly choking a homeless man in anger (all because he threw a cigarette on the ground), Max realizes everyone is imperfect like himself.
 He sends Mary his Noblet figurine collection as a gesture of forgiveness.
 Mary fails to find the box on her doorstep for several days.
-Unaware she is pregnant with Damien’s child, Mary decides to commit suicide.
-Having finally conquered his agoraphobia, Len alerts her of Max's package.
+Unaware she is pregnant with Damien's child, Mary tries to take her own life.
+Having finally conquered his agoraphobia, Len alerts her of Max's package, and Mary decides not to end her own life after all.
 A letter from Max tells her of his realisation that they are not perfect.
 He also states how much their friendship means to him and hopes their paths will cross one day.

 One year later, Mary travels to New York with her infant child to visit Max.
 Mary discovers Max dead on his couch, gazing upward and smiling.
 Mary finds all the letters she sent Max over the years taped to the ceiling.
 Seeing how much Max valued their friendship, Mary cries tears of joy as she sits beside him on the couch.